vitordb/dotfiles/README.md

 ### 2. Create the necessary symlinks

 After cloning the repository, you need to create symlinks to apply the configurations to your system.
-Here are the commands to create the symlinks:
+Run the following commands:

 #### Zsh